-Supreme Court Won't Hear Case To Ticket Homeless For Sleeping In Public Spaces
+Supreme Court Won't Hear Case On Ban Against Homeless Sleeping In Public Spaces

 In court documents, lawyers for Boise said, "Public encampments, now protected by the Constitution under the Ninth Circuit's decision, have spawned crime and violence, incubated disease, and created environmental hazards that threaten the lives and well-being both of those living on the streets and the public at large."

-Major west coast cities and counties with soaring homeless populations had backed Boise in its petition, including Los Angeles County, where the number of people without a permanent place to live has jumped by 16% in the last year.
+Major West Coast cities and counties with soaring homeless populations had backed Boise in its petition, including Los Angeles County, where the number of people without a permanent place to live has jumped by 16% in the past year.

-As NPR reported, California is where nearly a quarter of the country's homeless population live.
+As NPR reported, California is where nearly a quarter of the country's homeless population lives.

 The homeless and their advocates say ticketing homeless people does nothing to solve the bigger housing crisis.